pherbers/adventofcode2024/README.md

 # Day 18
 This was easy, too easy...
 Even Part 2 was brute-forcable?
 I was able to reuse my reindeer Dijkstra for this, so this took not even 20 minutes.
 Good to have a day off I guess.

+# Day 19
+A quirky application for a DFS.
+Part 2 was too much for my code though.
+Giving up on this for now.

+# Day 20
+Went overkill with an A Star pathfinding, without realizing there was literally only a single path.
+The actual solution was pretty easy from there on.
+Part 2 was just a generalization.

+# Day 22
+This one took me a lot longer than I expected.
+I tried some numpy magic again, but ended up in debugging hell instead.
+If I had went for an iterative solution that would probably have been faster.
+It efficiently calculates all price calculations in parallel tho...

+# Day 23
+Part 1 I did myself, on Part 2 I just went to Wikipedia to learn about Cliques in Graphs.
+I implemented the Bron-Kerbosch Algorithm for finding all max cliques, and even though I did not understand the algorithm, it worked!
+Praise the compsci researchers from the 70s and their pseudocode.

+# Day 24
+Circuit design!
+I implemented this one on a backwards recursive principle to skip unnessecary computations and use a cache for calculations, which makes this one pretty fast.
+My solution for Part 2 just works on the example though, no idea what I'm doing wrong for the adder...

+# Day 25
+A simple task, very easy with numpy arrays.
+I just sum up the lock and key values as one huge array for every lock and threshold the values.
+Quick and easy solution.
+Now for the stars left over...